Vinegar Weed Killer

 There is good news.
 A stronger solution of vinegar mixed with orange oil will kill weeds and kill them for good.
 But, it has to be done correctly or the weeds will come back.

-You need a vinegar that has AT LEAST 10% acidity* PLUS a horticultural citrus oil*.
 There is some controversy within the organic gardening community regarding vinegar strength.
-Several respected gardeners say that 10% acidity mixed with citrus oil will kill weeds. (*affiliate links)
+Several respected gardeners say that 10% acidity mixed with citrus oil will kill weeds.

-WARNING: This 10% – 20% vinegar is potent.
-You need to wear goggles, rubber gloves, long sleeves, and shoes when working with 20% vinegar.
+WARNING: This 10% – 30% vinegar is potent.
+You need to wear goggles, rubber gloves, long sleeves, and shoes when working with 20% or stronger vinegar.
 It will burn your skin if any splashes.
 I have experienced this first hand, and it can be very painful.

 While the vinegar alone will work well at getting rid of weeds, it’s the orange oil that nails the coffin shut on weeds.
 However, none of this will kill weeds if it isn’t properly applied.
 That is the real secret to killing weeds and killing them for good.

 If you want to kill weeds naturally, then here’s what you do:

 The correct ratio for weed killing is: 1 gallon of 10-20% vinegar to 1 cup of orange (or citrus) oil.
 Mix well. (see my Warning above) Then, add to either a spray bottle like this one.
 I highly recommend heavy duty rubber gloves when applying with this type of bottle ~ it does tend to drip.

 If you have a lot of weeds, this type of sprayer will cover more area.
 Again, wear rubber gloves when applying.
 I would use this if I want to go after a lot of the weeds at once.
 I’d have it all ready and then wait for the right time day to kill weeds. (*affiliate)